Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 You have two _bad_ options:

 1. **Update every query manually** to include the new fields.
 Tedious, fragile, and easy to get wrong.
-2. **Make the component fetch data itself**.
-That hurts testability, slows down the page, and breaks your clean data flow.
+2. **Make the component fetch data itself.** That hurts testability, slows down the page, and breaks your clean data flow.

 There’s a better way...

 ## GraphQL Fragments

-Rather than repeating the same fields in every query, you can define a fragment for the `PriceInfo` component - and importantly, you define the fragment **next to the component** that uses it.
+Rather than repeating the same fields in every query, you can define a fragment for the `PriceInfo` component — and importantly, you define the fragment **next to the component** that uses it.

 I'm using [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) with the [`@graphql-codegen/client-preset`](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client), which provides: